ChartIQ/Charting-Library---Android-Sample-App-Legacy/README.md

 Version 7.0.5 to 7.5.0 of the ChartIQ library.

-Minimum Android OS version is 7.0 Nougat (API level 24).
+Android 7.0 Nougat (API level 24) or later.

 ## Getting started